WRI 101: Writing Studio

-In analyzing particular films, we will explore how screenplay, camera angles and shots, editing, acting, and direction help form story and particularly our response to it.
+In analyzing particular narrative films, we will explore how screenplay, camera angles and shots, editing, acting, and direction help form story and particularly our response to it.
 How we engage with a film shows us the impact of the argument the filmmaker is making.
 What ingredients make a film compelling?
 How can an audience’s response to a film make a difference in the world?
 Focusing on the implicit visual arguments that films make will allow us to create our own explicit written and visual arguments about these films.
-We will view three films together, make a ten-minute group film and create a longer researched essay on a film of the students’ choosing.
+We will view three films together, make a five-minute small group film, and each student will create a longer researched essay on a film of the student’s choosing.

 Young Adult Romantic Fiction

 In this course we will be reading traditional young adult romantic fiction by writers such as John Green and Sarah Dessen, as well as by more diverse writers of color and from the LGTBQ community.
 In addition, we will be watching TV shows such as Riverdale and The Vampire Diaries, as well as movies such as The Fault in Our Stars.
 We will be exploring what these various texts suggest about conventional masculinity, femininity, and sexuality, as well as how these themes are subverted, challenged, and undermined.
 We will look at how romance is defined and represented in these texts, and what they indicate about real-world romance in all of its complexity.